If you’re looking to give back and connect with your community, check out our handy list of non-profit organisations with a worthy cause.

 There’s no shortage of things to do in Singapore, and that includes helping out those in need.
 If you’re thinking of ways to give back to the community beyond donating your gently used goods, the next step could be sharing your skills and your time for a great cause.
-Whatever your choice of charity may be – poverty, animal welfare, or gender equality – here’s our round-up of volunteering opportunities in Singapore where you can earn some good karma.
+Whatever your choice of charity may be – helping those living under challenging circumstances or with extra needs, animal welfare, or supporting gender equality – here’s our round-up of volunteering opportunities in Singapore where you can earn some good karma.

 What started out as an initiative to help at-risk children has now spawned a multi-service organisation that serves the disadvantaged from the elderly to people with special needs or disabilities.
 Interested?
 Check out the volunteering opportunities with TOUCH Community Services or get in touch by emailing firstname.lastname@example.org.
 Some of their programmes include accompanying the elderly to their medical appointments once a week; or if you have a car, drivers are more than welcome to volunteer for their Meals-on-Wheels programme that delivers meals to homebound elderly.